 Section Seven.
 Duties of the Secretary/Treasurer

 ARTICLE SIX.
 GOVERNING BODY

 Section One.
 Executive Committee

-The business and affairs of the Corporation shall be managed by the Executive Committee consisting of the Chair, Chair-Elect, Past Chair, Secretary/Treasurer, a representative from the Department of Corrections and four (4) to six (6) members-at-large.
-The number of Executive Committee members of the Corporation shall be not less than nine (9) nor more than eleven (11).
-The members-at-large shall be elected to serve on the Executive Committee by the Board at its June meeting every two years.
-Members-at-large shall serve no more than three (3) consecutive terms.
+The business and affairs of the Corporation shall be managed by the Executive Committee consisting of the Chair, Chair-Elect, Past Chair, Secretary/Treasurer, and 3 additional board members.
+The Executive Committee members-shall be elected to serve on the Executive Committee by the Board every two years.

 Section Two.
 Duties of the Executive Committee

 The duties of the Executive Committee shall be:

 The responsibilities of the Iowa Board for the Treatment of Sexual Abusers shall be:

 A notice of the date, time, and location for each regular meeting of the board shall be provided to each member at least ten (10) days prior to the meeting date.